r0m3110/LondonBikeShares/README.md

 Based on the insights and findings above, we would recommend the stakeholder team to consider the following:

-Observation: Peak rental hours occur at 8:00 AM, 5:00 PM, and 6:00 PM, driven by commuter activity.
+* Peak rental hours occur at 8:00 AM, 5:00 PM, and 6:00 PM, driven by commuter activity.
 Recommendation: Ensure adequate bike availability and docking capacity at major commuter hubs during these times to prevent shortages and maximize customer satisfaction.

-Observation: Weekend rentals are significantly lower compared to weekdays, averaging under 1000 rentals.
+* Weekend rentals are significantly lower compared to weekdays, averaging under 1000 rentals.
 Recommendation: Develop promotional campaigns or leisure-oriented events to boost weekend ridership, such as discounts or partnerships with local attractions.

-Observation: Winter sees the lowest bike rental activity, with an average of 821 rentals compared to 1464 in summer.
+* Winter sees the lowest bike rental activity, with an average of 821 rentals compared to 1464 in summer.
 Recommendation: Introduce winter-specific incentives, such as discounts on memberships or partnerships with weather-appropriate gear providers, to encourage ridership during colder months.

-Observation: Clear weather and scattered clouds result in the highest rentals, while snowfall and thunderstorms significantly reduce demand.
+* Clear weather and scattered clouds result in the highest rentals, while snowfall and thunderstorms significantly reduce demand.
 Recommendation: Use predictive weather models to adjust bike availability dynamically, ensuring resources are allocated effectively during high-demand conditions.

-Observation: Off-peak hours between 3:00 AM and 5:00 AM experience minimal demand.
+* Off-peak hours between 3:00 AM and 5:00 AM experience minimal demand.
 Recommendation: Schedule maintenance and redistribution efforts during these hours to minimize service disruptions and optimize operations.

 # Assumptions and Caveats: